 Races occur on Friday nights, beginning at 7:30 pm, from mid-March through early October.
 Warm-ups take place 30 minutes before the starting time.
 Can't make it to the race but are interested in the results?
 Discover the winner at Williams Grove Speedway.

 Higher than-average payouts to the winners mean the track is full of talent.
+After a successful return to the track in 2025, the All Stars Circuit of Champions Sprints will again visit in 2026 for the second running of the Lynn Paxton EMMR Legends Classic on June 5, paying $8,000 to win.
+The Dirty Deeds series of races for the 358 sprints will again be on tap with another three nights of high-dollar events, slated for April 10, July 17 and September 18.
 During the largest and highest-paid race of the season, the National Open at the beginning of October, the winner takes home $75,000.
-For the 2023 season, sprint car purses remain the same or boast an even larger payout than last year.
 With this type of incentive, it's no wonder Williams Grove hosts such talented drivers!

 Perhaps the biggest rivalry at The Grove each summer is the World of Outlaws.
 Known as the best sprint car drivers in the country, this traveling group typically wins wherever they race—except in Pennsylvania.
 Locals, known as the PA Posse, show great talent and often beat the Outlaws.